 With electric jacks loading and unloading your camper can be done in a matter of minutes.
 However if you don’t observe a few simple rules, it can turn into a nightmare.
-The large campers weigh upwards of 1200kg so care should be taken.
+Large campers can weigh upwards of 1200kg so care should be taken.

 We always endeavour to give you a thorough ‘education’ in loading and unloading the campers.
 However if you bought your camper elsewhere, here are a few things to remember.

 If you don’t have level ground then you should endeavour to have your vehicle facing uphill before unloading.
-Proper footpads should then be placed under the jacks with two or more stacked on the downhill side.
+Footpads should then be placed under the jacks with two or more stacked on the downhill side.

 You should use a spirit level to check that the camper is level and slightly higher at the front, which is where the weight is.
 The spirit level should be placed on the floor inside the camper door as the inside floor is usually the most level part of the camper.